Table of Contents

 print(arr)PythonArray Rotation

-Consider it as circular array and use the property of mod and requires extra array
+Consider it as a circular array and use the property of mod, which requires an extra array.

 lst = [1,2,3,4,5,6,7,8,9,10]